grunt-gallery/grunt-digital-audit/legacy-website-strategy.md

 ### .WARC Files on web and/or localhost

 .WARC files are great because they are in a recognized web archiving format that may appeal to archivists and/or researchers.
-The methods for creating and viewing .WARC files are in-step with digital archiving best practices, however some dynamic functionality of websites is lost through the process—such as filter data retrevial or site search functions.
+The methods for creating and viewing .WARC files are in step with digital archiving best practices, however, some dynamic functionality of websites is lost through the process—such as filter data retrieval or site search functions.
 For this reason, .WARC files are closer to static sites than dynamic websites.

 ::: info
-.WARC files need to be accessed through special software and so they are more easy to access when they are offline.
+.WARC files need to be accessed through special software and so they are easier to access when they are offline.
 If you want to make resources available for researchers doing research requests, this might be the way to go. <br><br>
 There are [web-based .WARC file viewers](https://conifer.rhizome.org/_faq). <br><br>These file viewers require you to upload your .WARC files to outside servers, which means [losing the exclusive copyright](https://conifer.rhizome.org/_policies) over the content of the file(s).
 :::
 ::: danger